 Inflammation or infection of the appendix (appendicitis) often produces lower right-sided pelvic or abdominal pain that may occur along with nausea, vomiting, and fever.
 An infected appendix needs to be removed by a surgeon because it may perforate (burst) and infect the peritoneum and cause life-threatening peritonitis.
+Removal of the appendix (appendectomy) may be done via several small incisions in the abdomen (laparoscopy) or via one larger incision.

 Short-term (hours) pelvic pain that occurs during ovulation (release of the egg from the ovary) is termed mittelschmerz, a German word meaning "middle pain."
 This pain occurs just prior to, and during ovulation as the membrane that covers the ovary stretches to release the egg.
 The blood and fluid that are released during ovulation also may cause discomfort or pain.
 The pain varies from woman to woman and may last minutes to hours.
 The pain eventually resolves without medical treatment and usually does not require emergency medical intervention.
+Mittelschmerz is a common cause of gynecologic pelvic pain in women.

 Primary menstrual cramps is pelvic pain that occurs when the uterus contracts to remove the blood and endometrial lining that accumulates monthly when an embryo is not implanted in the uterus.
 The pains may last about 1 to 7 days during a female's menstrual cycle.
 Medication, home remedies (OTC medication, heating pads, etc.), lifestyle changes (for example, regular exercise, sufficient sleep), may reduce these symptoms.
 Secondary menstrual cramps (secondary dysmenorrhea) are caused by other conditions or diseases, not regular menstruation (for example, endometriosis, fibroids, ovarian cysts, pelvic inflammatory disease).

 An ectopic pregnancy is growth of an embryo outside of the uterus; it can cause sharp pelvic pain, usually on one side of the body, and may be accompanied by vaginal bleeding, nausea, and dizziness.
-Ectopic pregnancy, if detected early may be medically treated, but if bleeding or a Fallopian tube ruptures, it is a medical emergency that requires surgery.
+Ectopic pregnancy, if detected early may be medically treated, but if heavy bleeding or a Fallopian tube ruptures, it is a medical emergency that requires surgery.

 Pelvic inflammatory disease (PID) is an inflammatory and infectious disease, and may be a complication of a sexually transmitted disease (STD) such as gonorrhea.
 PID can cause damage to the Fallopian tubes, ovaries, and the uterus.
 Pelvic pain that radiates to the abdomen, an abnormal vaginal discharge, and pain during intercourse or urination are common symptoms.
 Although antibiotics may cure PID, some women may require surgery.
 If PID is untreated, it can cause infertility, ectopic pregnancy, and chronic pelvic pain.

 Ovarian cysts are fluid-filled areas within the ovary formed by fluid that accumulates when a follicle fails to release an egg, or when the follicle recloses after egg release.
 There are several types of ovarian cysts.
-Common symptoms include sharp pelvic pain, irregular menstruation, pelvic pressure, or pain after intercourse.
+Common symptoms include sharp pelvic pain, irregular menstruation, pelvic pressure, or pain after sexual activity and intercourse.
 Pelvic pain and painful urination may occur especially with large cysts; although most cysts resolve on their own, some may require treatment with prescription medications or surgery to remove the cyst(s).

 A urinary tract infection (UTI) may cause pelvic pain, but usually has associated painful urination (dysuria), frequent urge to urinate, and lower pelvic pressure.
 UTI's that involve the kidney may have flank pain in addition to fever and nausea.
 Almost all UTI's can be effectively treated with antibiotics, but delays in treatment can result in kidney damage.